universal-ember/kolay/docs-app/public/docs/plugins/index.md

 Kolay requires some build-time static analysis to function.

-[`markdownPages(...)`][plugin-md] is the only required plugin.
+[`kolay(...)`][plugin-kolay] is the only required plugin.
 This generates the navigation and information about how Kolay's runtime code will fetch the markdown documents deployed with the app's static assets.

-Additionally, you may want [`apiDocs(...)`][plugin-apiDocs] to render JSDoc information generated from your library's type declarations.
-Rendering these uses the [Signature Components][ui-signature] or [`APIDocs`][ui-apiDocs] components.
+Optionally, if a list of packages is provided, apiDocs will be generated from your library's type declarations.
+Rendering these api docs uses the [Signature Components][ui-signature] or [`APIDocs`][ui-apiDocs] components.

-[plugin-md]: /plugins/markdown-pages.md
-[plugin-apiDocs]: /plugins/api-docs.md
+[plugin-kolay]: /plugins/kolay.md
 [ui-signature]: /Runtime/components/component-signature.md
 [ui-apiDocs]: /Runtime/components/api-docs.md